cslunetta/GearShare/README.md

 # GearShare

-**_GearShare_** is an app developed for musians and artists.
+**_GearShare_** is an app developed for musicians and artists.
 Our goal is to help facilitate users sharing gear between each other to use for shows, studio work, etc.

 ## Setup